carvel-dev/carvel-community/proposals/README.md

 | Rejected | The proposal has been rejected by the project maintainers. |

 ## Lifecycle of a Proposal
-1. Author adds a Proposal by:
-   - creating a PR (in draft mode). (in this they can save their work until ready)
+1. Author adds a proposal by creating a PR in draft mode.
+(Authors can save their work until ready.)
-2. When the Author elaborates the proposal sufficiently to withstand critique they:
+1. When the author elaborates the proposal sufficiently to withstand critique they:
-   - change the status to `in-review` and
+   1. change the status to `in-review` and
-   - mark the PR as "Ready for Review"
+   1. mark the PR as "Ready for Review"
-3. The community critiques the proposal (mature/converge it) by:
+1. The community critiques the proposal by adding PR reviews in order to mature/converge on the proposal.
-   - adding PR reviews.
-4. When the Approvers reach [rough consensus](https://en.wikipedia.org/wiki/Rough_consensus), they:
+1. When the approvers reach [rough consensus](https://en.wikipedia.org/wiki/Rough_consensus), they:
-   - change the status to `accepted` or `rejected`,
+   1. change the status to `accepted` or `rejected`,
-   - record both majority and dissenting opinions, and
+   1. record both majority and dissenting opinions, and
-   - merge the PR.
+   1. merge the PR.